How to Build a Sales Pipeline for Your SaaS Product

 Every company will have different stages in their sales process, but most will have at least these five stages:

-1. Prospecting – At this stage of the sales process, you've identified someone who's interested in your product.
-They may have signed up for a free trial, or you may have had an initial email or phone conversation with them.
+1. Prospecting.
+At this stage you've identified someone who's interested in your product.
+They may have signed up for a free trial, or you may have had an initial email or phone conversation.

-3. Needs Assessment – At this stage of the sales process, you're making sure that the qualified prospect has a business pain that they are actively looking to solve and that your product will help solve their pain.
+3. Needs Assessment.
+You're making sure the qualified prospect has a business pain they are actively looking to solve and that your product will help.

-5. Deal – The final stage of the sales process is when you're qualified prospect signs a contract or provides their credit card information to upgrade to a paid plan.
-This is when your deal is won.
+5. Deal.
+The prospect signs a contract or provides credit card information to upgrade to a paid plan.
+Deal is won.

 How to Build a Sales Pipeline for Your SaaS Product

-1. Start by thinking about the buying process from the perspective of your customers i.e. what are the main decisions your prospects need to make during the process before they buy from you?
+1. Start by thinking about the buying process from the perspective of your customers i.e. what are the main decisions your prospects need to make before they buy from you?

-2. Review the buyer's journey to help you think through how buyers go from realizing that they have a pain which needs to be solved, to eventually making a purchase.
+2. Review the buyer's journey to help you think through how buyers go from realizing they have a pain to eventually making a purchase.

 3. Think about what deliverables you need to provide prospects during the buying process e.g. product demo, needs assessment meeting, proposal, contract, etc.

-4. Map what you've listed from the previous three steps to stages of your sales pipeline.
-Get feedback on these stages to help you identify gaps or potential issues.
+4. Map what you've listed to stages of your sales pipeline.
+Get feedback to help identify gaps or potential issues.

 Your sales pipeline probably isn't going to be perfect right away.
 It will take some work to refine and tweak the stages as you take real prospects through the pipeline.
 So plan on revising the stages in the first 30 days.